Caersws: Governance

 An electoral ward in the same name exists.
-This ward includes the community of Carno and at the 2011 Census had a population of 2,316.
+This ward includes the community of Carno and, at the 2011 Census, had a population of 2,316.

 Buildings

-Llanwnnog Church in the community of Caersws is a single-chambered structure, variously considered to date from the 13th or 15th century and restored in 1863.
-It contains a 15th or 16th century rood screen and loft in Montgomeryshire, a medieval font bowl and one 17th century memorial.
-Maesmawr Hall was built in the early 19th century.
+The Church of St Gwynog dates from the 15th century and was restored in 1863.
+It contains a 15th century rood screen and loft which the Royal Commission on the Ancient and Historical Monuments of Wales describes as "exceptional; the best-preserved of thirty known to have existed in the county".

+Maesmawr Hall, to the south-east of the village, was built in the early 19th century and is a Grade II* listed building.

+Transport

+Caersws railway station is a stop on the Cambrian Line.
+Transport for Wales operates services between Aberystwyth/Pwllheli, Shrewsbury and Birmingham International.

 Sport

-Downhill Mountain Biking has flourished in forestry at Henblas farm, to the north of the village, with a number of national races being held there.
-The current series - The Caersws Cup - began in March 2009.
+Downhill mountain biking has flourished in forestry at Henblas farm, to the north of the village, with a number of national races being held there.
+The current series, The Caersws Cup, began in March 2009.

-Cymru Alliance club Caersws F.C. are based in the village, and play their home matches at the Recreation Ground.
+Cymru Alliance club Caersws F.C. are based in the village and play their home matches at the Recreation Ground.

 Caersws is home to current and past champions of a number of sporting disciplines, leading some to christen it the "Sporting Capital of Wales".